FPIDs 431821-2-52-01 and 443770-1-52-01

 These improvements include providing dedicated auxiliary lanes from the I-4 ramps to north of Dr. Martin Luther King, Jr. Boulevard and add one general purpose lane in each direction from north of Dr. Martin Luther King, Jr. Boulevard to north of Hillsborough Avenue.
 New sound barriers will be constructed along the corridor.
 To see the locations of new barriers, click here.
 FDOT is also providing opportunities for future transit along this corridor by widening both the inside and outside shoulders to provide flexibility for future transit bus operations.
 All of the improvements will be completed within existing right-of-way.

-This project is anticipated to begin October 2021.
+This project began October 2021.
 For more information on this project or to sign-up to receive construction updates and traffic alerts, please visit: FDOTTampaBay.com.

 FDOT plans for future improvements along this corridor from north of Hillsborough Avenue to north of Bearrs Avenue that will add one general purpose lane in each direction.
 These improvements are not currently funded for construction.